INDUSTRIAL DISPLAY MONITORS · TOUCH MONITORS · OEM / ODM

 Commonly selected for arm-mounted terminals and applications requiring flexible positioning with standard VESA mounting compatibility.

-Outdoor deployments often require additional review around sunlight readability, enclosure heat buildup, front sealing, and long-term stability during 24/7 operation.
+Outdoor deployments often require additional review around sunlight readability, enclosure heat buildup, optical bonding, front sealing, touch behavior, and long-term stability during 24/7 operation.

 Industrial monitor mechanical outline drawing for OEM equipment integration